Akashp132/Brainwave_Matrix_Intern/Task 2/README.md

             </ul>
         <h4>4.
 Building Word cloud</h4>
             <p>Creating a word cloud is  to visualize the most frequent words in the  text data for Positive ,Negative and Neutral.</p>
         <h4>5.
-Predictive model building</h4>
+Predictive model building and saving model</h4>
             <p>Accuracy, precision, recall, and F1-score are evaluation metrics  used for classification models.
-These metrics help assess the performance of models that predict categorical outcomes.</p>
+These metrics help assess the performance of models that predict categorical outcomes.It is then saved for making the future analysis easy</p>
         <h4>6.
 Visualisation</h4>
             <p>Plot barplot and scatter plot.</p>
 <br>